 We found out that adding a DC power jack to a Raspberry Pi can be quite useful for many projects, allowing you to accept a much wider range of voltage inputs than the typical 5V provided through USB.
 So we decided to create this HAT and share it with the community, as described in our blog:

-As far as we know, this is the only Raspberry Pi power supply HAT that accepts such as wide range of voltages, providing up to 1,7A, while being fully open-source/open-hardware.
+As far as we know, this is the only Raspberry Pi power supply HAT that accepts such as wide range of voltages, providing up to 2.5A, while being fully open-source/open-hardware.

-In the end, it's a very simple and unpretentious project, but we believe others might find it useful.
+In the end, it's a very simple but useful device.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.